weaveworks/weave/README.md

 To run weave on a host, you need to install...

-1. docker.
-We've tested with versions 0.9.1 through 1.2.0, but other versions should work too.
+1. Linux and Docker.
+We've tested with Docker versions 0.9.1 through 1.2.0, but other versions should work too.
+Linux kernels after 3.5 are known to work; the newer the better.
 2. weave.
 Install this with

         sudo wget -O /usr/local/bin/weave \